-SB 1550 and SB 1552 will be heard in the Senate Health Policy Committee on 3/22/23.
+SB 1550 and SB 1552 were approved by the Senate Health Policy Committee on 3/27/23.
+HB 1509 was approved by the House Healthcare Regulation Subcommittee on 3/28/23.

 Prior Authorization for Health Care Services - HB 1533 by Rep. Kimberly Berfield (R-Clearwater) and SB 1434 by Sen. Corey Simon (R-Tallahassee) make changes to the prior authorization process.
 Specifically, the bills prohibit an insurer from requiring information that is not needed to make a determination.